vexx-sm/TF2-Team-Radar/README.md

 The radar uses SourceMod's HUD text functionality for rendering, making it a lightweight solution that doesn't require any client-side modifications.

 > [!NOTE]
-> **This plugin primarily shows teammates** and was originally designed for team coordination and awareness in a practicing environment (Comp coaching/scrims). **It does not provide information about enemy positions.**
+> **This plugin primarily shows teammates** and was originally designed for certain practicing environments. **It does not provide information about enemy positions.**

 ## Features